Alpha Kappa Alpha Sorority, Incorporated ®

 Founders' Day Greetings

-Greetings to each of you, and welcome to our 2024 Founders' Day program.
+Greetings to each of you, and welcome to our 2025 Founders' Day program.
 This is a time when we celebrate the founding of our beloved Alpha Kappa Alpha Sorority, Incorporated, and the twenty trailblazing women who paved the way for members of our sorority and all Black Greek-letter sororities.

 We are so grateful you decided to join us today as our organization celebrated 116 years of service and sisterhood since its founding on January 15, 1908, on the Howard University campus in Miner Hall.
 As Women of Alpha Kappa Alpha Sorority, Incorporated, we are thankful for our Founders' vision and the mission of service they established.

 We use this platform today to honor their rich legacy and recognize members of our community who, through their ideology and work, share in that mission today.
-It is a privilege and indeed a pleasure to have an opportunity to publicly thank this community for supporting our great sorority over the past 58 years to showcase this year.
-Theta Zeta Omega Chapter will recognize Norma Caples and Norma Graham Dreamer Recipient.
+It is a privilege and indeed a pleasure to have an opportunity to publicly thank this community for supporting our great sorority over the past 59 years to showcase this year.
+Theta Zeta Omega Chapter will recognize Norma Caples and Norma Graham Dreamer Recipients.

 We look forward to our continued partnership as we continue to serve and uplift the Mississippi Gulf Coast.
 Again, thank you for joining us today,